shivanisomani777/booking-app/README.md

 # booking-app
-Streamline hotel reservations with our MERN-based app.
-Utilizing MongoDB, Express, React, and Node.js, it provides a smooth booking experience for users.
+Experience seamless hotel booking with our full-stack MERN app.
+Powered by MongoDB, Express, React, and Node.js, it offers a user-friendly interface for browsing and reserving hotels effortlessly.